-Mobilizing for Action through Planning and Partnerships (MAPP) is a community driven community health assessment improvement process that helps communities apply strategic thinking skills to prioritize public health issues and identify solutions.
+Mobilizing for Action through Planning and Partnerships (MAPP) is a community-driven health assessment and improvement process that helps communities apply strategic thinking skills to prioritize public health issues and identify solutions.

-5.)
-Goals and strategies: Goals will be developed for the issues identified in phase 4.
-Broad strategies will be developed to achieve the goals and objectives.
-Goals, objectives, and strategies will be posted for public review in late 2013/early 2014.
+MAPP Phase 5.)
+Goals, objectives and strategies: Goals and outcome objectives will be developed for the priorities identified in phase 4.
+Broad strategies will be identified to achieve the goals and objectives.
+Goals, objectives, and strategies will be posted for public review in Spring 2014.

-6.)
-Action Cycle: Planning, Implementation and Evaluation of the goals and strategies developed in phase 5 will take place.
-While this is the final phase of the MAPP process, it is not the end of the process.
+MAPP Phase 6.)
+Action Cycle: Planning, Implementation and Evaluation of the goals, objectives, and strategies developed in phase 5 will take place.
+Although this is the final phase of the MAPP process, it is not the end of the process.
 The PHDC will continue to meet to review progress made toward the goals and objectives for each of the five health priorities.
 Progress updates will be posted on this site.

-The Community Health Improvement Plan (CHIP) will provide detail on the community issues (priorities) and the goals and strategies that were developed to address those issues.
-The CHIP will be posted on this website sometime in early 2014 for public review and comment.
+The Community Health Improvement Plan (CHIP) will provide details on the five MAPP priorities along with the goals, objectives, strategies and action plans developed to address each priority.
+The Delaware County CHIP will be posted on this website in the summer of 2014 for public review and comment.

 All documents will be available for comment as they are completed.